gustavoacostam/gustavoacostam.github.io/_pages/about.md

 ## About me

 I hold a bachelor's degree in Economics at the Pontifical Catholic University of Peru (PUCP).
-Since I was a student, I worked a Research Assistant in several projects cleaning and analyzing administrative datasets in Peru.
+Since I was a student, I worked as a Research Assistant in several projects cleaning and analyzing administrative datasets in Peru.
 Upon graduation in 2018, I have been working at Innovations for Poverty Action (IPA), assisting and managing fieldwork activities of large scale RCTs in Peru and Paraguay.
 I am currently working as a Research Associate for professor Erica Field on [research projects](https://www.poverty-action.org/study/training-local-leaders-prevent-gender-based-violence-peru) aimed at reducing violence against women in Peru.
 My major interests are development economics, labor, health and gender.

 ### Contact